kubernetes/community/governance.md

   [expectations](contributors/devel/community-expectations.md)
   that frequent contributors will assist in our code-review process and with project maintenance

+Established community members:

+Established community members are expected to demonstrate their adherence to the principles in this document, familiarity with project organization, roles, policies, procedures, conventions, etc., and technical and/or writing ability.
+Role-specific expectations, responsibilities, and requirements are enumerated below.

 - **Org Member**: an active contributor for at least 3 months; at least 10 merged and/or assigned PRs; active enough to be useful to assign issues to them and add them to a github team (e.g., for a SIG) for notification purposes; trusted enough to run tests on their PRs automatically; can issue "@k8s-bot ok to test"